 Using the “callback” feature to allow newly booting instances to request configuration is very useful for auto-scaling scenarios or provisioning integration.

 Consider setting “forks” on a job template to larger values to increase parallelism of execution runs.
 For more information on tuning Ansible, see the Ansible blog.

-For a Continuous Integration system, such as Jenkins, to spawn an Tower job, it should make a curl request to a job template, or use the Tower CLI tool.
+For a Continuous Integration system, such as Jenkins, to spawn an Tower job, it should make a curl request to a job template.
 The credentials to the job template should not require prompting for any particular passwords.
-Using the API to spawn jobs is covered in the Tower API guide.
+Refer to AWX CLI Ansible Tower documentation for configuration and usage instructions.

 When an LDAP user authenticates in Tower, by default, all user-related attributes will be updated in the database on each log in.
 In some environments, this operation can be skipped due to performance issues.
 To avoid it, you can disable the option AUTH_LDAP_ALWAYS_UPDATE_USER.
 Refer to the Knowledge Base Article 5823061 for its configuration and usage instructions.
 Please note that new users will still be created and get their attributes pushed to the database on their first login.

 With this option set to False, no changes to LDAP user’s attributes will be pushed to Tower.
 Attributes will only be pushed to Tower the first time the user is created.